falcosecurity/falco-website/content/en/docs/installation.md

 Environment='FALCO_BPF_PROBE=""'
 ```

-### Locally using the Falco binary directly
+### Locally using the Falco binary

-If you are using the falco binary directly you can enable the bpf probe by:
+If you are using the Falco binary directly you can enable the BPF probe by:

 ```bash
 sudo FALCO_BPF_PROBE="" falco